What To Expect At Wilmont

 - We sing songs, sometimes standing and sometimes sitting.
 Sing along with us.

-- We take an offering during worship.
-Offering plates are passed.
+- We encourage financial giving during worship.
 You are not required to give anything.
-Just pass the plate to the next person beside you.
 Giving is a part of worship for our members.
 It’s for the Lord, not for the church.
-For our guests, introduce yourself to us by sharing your contact information at welcome.wilmontplace.com or fill out the Connect Card in the pew pocket in front of your seat, please fill it out and place it into the offering plate.
+For our guests, introduce yourself to us by sharing your contact information at welcome.wilmontplace.com or fill out the Connect Card in the pew pocket at your seat and drop it in an offering box.
 We would love to get to know you better.

 - The pastor will preach a message from the Bible.
 He uses the New American Standard Version, but you can follow along in whatever version you bring.
 If you don’t have a Bible, you will be able to follow along easily.
 We usually put the words on the screens.
 He preaches text-driven sermons, meaning that you will be able to see the truths in the Bible text itself.

 - We have an “invitation” at the end of the sermon.
 It is a time for reflection and obedience.
-Some will be singing while others will be praying in their seat.
-Some might even come to the front of the church to either pray by themselves at the altar (the steps in front of the stage) or to counsel and pray with someone on our prayer team.
+Some might come to the front of the church to either pray by themselves at the altar (the steps in front of the stage) or to counsel and pray with someone on our prayer team.
 If you would like prayer, feel free to approach a member of our prayer team who will be seated on the front pew.
-Needs requiring longer attention will be referred to a later time for followup or to a counselor from our membership.
+Needs requiring longer attention will be referred to a later time for followup.
 Nothing will ever be forced on you.
 If you desire, there are counseling rooms where you can meet with someone after worship.

 Worship Time For Our Kids

-- Going forward, we will return to our children’s church worship where our children are invited to join adult leaders in our children's worship area for age appropriate lessons and worship.
+- On the first - third Sundays of each month, we have a children's church worship time where our children are invited to join adult leaders in our children's worship area for age appropriate lessons and worship.

 Will Someone Contact Me?

 Maybe.
 We are excited to visit those who visit us.
 We do not contact you to pressure you into anything beyond your visit.
 We contact you because we sincerely want you to know you are welcome and to give you a chance to visit with some in our congregation.
 We want to demonstrate that we are available to help you in your spiritual journey.
 If you wish not to be contacted, please indicate your desire on the visitor card that you turn in to the offering boxes or note on your online visitor submission at welcome.WilmontPlace.com.